 Stock-Based Compensation.
 We determine compensation expense for stock-based awards based on the estimated fair values at the grant date and recognize the related compensation expense over the vesting period.
-We use the straight-line amortization method to recognize compensation expense related to stock-based awards, such as restricted stock and phantom stock, that have only service conditions.
+We use the straight-line amortization method to recognize compensation expense related to stock-based awards, such as restricted stock, restricted stock units and phantom stock units, that have only service conditions.
 This method recognizes stock compensation expense on a straight-line basis over the requisite service period for the entire award.
-We recognize compensation expense related to performance awards that vest based on internal performance metrics and service conditions on a straight-line basis over the service period, but adjust inception-to-date expense based upon our determination of the potential achievement of the performance target at each reporting date.
+We recognize compensation expense related to performance awards that vest based on internal performance metrics and service conditions on a straight-line basis over the service period, but adjust inception-to-date expense based upon our determination of the expected achievement of the performance target at each reporting date.
 We recognize compensation expense related to performance awards with market-based performance metrics on a straight-line basis over the requisite service period.
 Upon adoption ASU No. 2016-09, Compensation - Stock Compensation (Topic 718) in January of 2017, we elected to discontinue estimating future forfeitures and recognize forfeitures as they occur.
 Prior to the adoption, we used historical data to estimate the forfeiture rate applied to stock grants.
 Shares issued under the Company's stock-based compensation program are taken out of authorized but unissued shares.

 Goodwill and Intangibles.
 Goodwill and intangible assets with indefinite lives are not amortized.
 Intangible assets with finite lives are amortized on a straight-line basis over their estimated useful lives.
 We review goodwill and intangible assets with indefinite lives for impairment on an annual basis at the beginning of the fourth quarter, or when circumstances change, such as a significant adverse change in the business climate or the decision to sell a business, both of which would indicate that impairment may have occurred.
-We perform a qualitative assessment to determine whether it is necessary to perform a two-step goodwill impairment test.
+Intangible assets with finite lives are also reviewed for impairment and tested for recoverability whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+We may perform either a qualitative assessment or a two-step goodwill impairment test.
 The qualitative assessment considers financial, industry, segment and macroeconomic factors.
 If the qualitative assessment indicates a potential for impairment, the two-step method is used to determine if impairment exists.
 The two-step method begins with a comparison of the fair value of the reporting unit with its carrying value.
 If the carrying amount of the reporting unit exceeds its fair value, the second step of the process involves a comparison of the implied fair value and carrying value of the goodwill of that reporting unit.
 The company also performs a qualitative assessment on intangible assets with indefinite lives.
-If the qualitative assessment indicates a potential for impairment, a quantitative impairment test would be performed to compare the fair value of the indefinite-lived intangible asset with its carrying value.
+If the qualitative assessment indicates a potential for impairment test would be performed to compare the fair value of the indefinite-lived intangible asset with its carrying value.
 If the carrying value of goodwill or other indefinite lived assets exceeds its implied fair value, an impairment charge would be recorded in the statement of operations.